Code-Institute-Submissions/dhruv2102-MS1/README.md

 - The media was used from [Pixabay](https://pixabay.com/) and seahorse picture by [Justin Hoffman](https://www.theverge.com/2017/9/15/16314928/justin-hofman-seahorse-plastic-pollution-photography)

 ### Acknowledgement
-- I would like to than my Mentor for guiding me through the project.
+- I would like to thank my Mentor for guiding me through the project.
-- I would like to thank Alexander from Student Care Team for helping me get a deferral.
+- I would like to thank Alexander from Student Care Team for the support he has given me throught the course.